bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 > > > > > > > bed43c0156f1c7fa6aedd1d8e3c3ff5c475148e4

 [](#p_34PsyHYX4x)There are cases where you might not know the exact pattern you need to match against when you are writing your code.
-Say you want to look for the user’s name in a piece of text and enclose it in underscore characters to make it stand out.
-Since you will know the name only once the program is actually running, you can’t use the slash-based notation.
+Say you want to look for the user's name in a piece of text and enclose it in underscore characters to make it stand out.
+Since you will know the name only once the program is actually running, you can't use the slash-based notation.

 [](#p_KAQggWa80Y)But you can build up a string and use the `RegExp` constructor on that.
-Here’s an example:
+Here's an example:

 [](#c_3yQimfD35d)let name \= "harry";
 let text \= "Harry is a suspicious character.";